YEAHYEAHYEAHYEAH/BrownianMotionAnalysis/README.md

 # BrownianMotionAnalysis
 # This script works by using AVERAGEimport.py, an averaging function which combines the average co-ordinate of every particle frame by frame, compensating for frames where particles disappear.
+MAIN.py uses this function to use this global average and compare with track specific averages, calculating residuals and associated uncertainties using statistical models of the situation.